 Note: The intent of this condition is that the design of the road, footpaths, driveway crossings and public stormwater drainage works must be detailed and approved prior to the issue of any Construction Certificate.
 Changes in levels may arise from the detailed design of buildings, road, footpath, driveway crossing grades and stormwater.
 Changes required under Roads Act 1993 approvals may necessitate design and levels changes under this consent.
-This may in turn require the applicant to seek to amend this consent.
+This may in turn require the Applicant to seek to amend this consent.

-Note: See condition K24 in Section K. Advisings of this Consent titled Roads Act Application.
-Standard Condition: C13 (Autotext CC13)
+Note: See section K. Advisings of this consent titled Roads Act Application.